Accounting Clerks: Balancing the Books

 No matter what industry or what size the company, every single organization requires someone to manage their accounts and finances.
 If you have a knack for numbers and computers, a career as an Accounting Clerk could be in order.

-There are over 1.5 million Bookkeeper, Accounting and Auditing Clerks in the U.S. and Dallas has a high concentration of people working in these positions compared to the rest of Texas.
-Accounting Clerks assist in the management of business’s finances including payroll, invoicing, accounts receivable, banking, data entry, and filing.
+There are over 1.5 million Bookkeeper, Accounting, and Auditing Clerks in the U.S. and Dallas has a high concentration of people working in these positions compared to the rest of Texas.
+Accounting Clerks assist in the management of a business’s finances including payroll, invoicing, accounts receivable, banking, data entry, and filing.

 The responsibilities of an Accounting Clerk is dependent on the workplace.
 In larger companies, you may work with an accounting team and specialize in a specific area such as payroll or accounts payable.
-If you work in small business, you are more likely to work alone and have a wider range of responsibilities.
+If you work in a small business, you are more likely to work alone and have a wider range of responsibilities.

 You will need to have superior customer service and communication skills if you wish to take on an Accounting Clerk position, as you will need to liaise with clients and vendors often about sensitive account and debt information.
 Attention to detail and mathematical skills are also a must, as you will need to ensure the accuracy of your organization’s financial records.

 What is the job outlook for accounting clerks?